 Clinical supervision in North Dakota works much as it works anywhere else.
 Addiction counselor trainees, licensed addiction counselors and master’s addiction counselors are required to be supervised by a direct supervisor.
 If there is no direct supervisor in their office, they can be supervised electronically by a supervising clinician from another location.

-Under the laws applicable before July 2016, addiction counselors were supposed to be completed through one of seven NDBACE-approved clinical training consortiums.
+Under the laws applicable before July 2016, licensed addiction counselors were supposed to be completed through one of seven NDBACE-approved clinical training consortiums.
 The board can also approve an individualized training plan for a counselor.

 Both bachelor level and master’s level trainings are no longer required to log 1,400 hours of clinical training.
 Bachelor-level trainees must complete 960 hours and master’s level trainees, 700 hours.